4 Monthly Challenges To Save Money

 #4 TRACK YOUR EXPENSES

 While this has every likelihood to sounds a bit annoying to you, this is quite important.
 Once you actually start to track your expenses you can see where you would be able to actually cut off some expense or spend less in some areas the next month in order to save some money.

-I started doing it as a monthly section of my bullet journal and it helped me a lot to realise that I was spending much more than I thought on eating out with my friends – even if it was very small amounts, like let’s say a 4€ Starbucks drink or 10€ meals.
+I started doing it as a monthly section of my bullet journal, and it helped me a lot to realise that I was spending much more than I thought on eating out with my friends – even if it was minimal amounts, like let’s say a 4€ Starbucks drink or 10€ meals.

 And that’s when tracking down your expenses comes off in handy.